tombenke/rest-tool/docs/server.md

 ### Use as static content provider

 As it is described in the previous section, the HTTP middle-ware is configured to process the incoming request in the following order:
-1. Catches and forwards the service calls to remote host is proxying is enabled.
+1. Catches and forwards the service calls to remote host if proxying is enabled.
-2. Catching and handling service calls according to the URL patterns described in the `service.yml` files.
+2. Handling and serving service calls according to the URL patterns described in the `service.yml` files.
 3. Providing static content from several folders, such as `docs`, `data`, etc.

 The the mock server is providing generated documentation by default.
 You also can configure a so called _document root_ folder, for your web UI.